-Mechanisms of action of ChABC: ChABC digests the GAG chains of CSPGs into soluble disaccharides, and leaves behind the core protein.
-In several lesion models this treatment has been shown to promote functional recovery (Garcia-Alias et al 2009; Garcia-Alias & Fawcett 2012; Hyatt et al 2010; Jefferson et al 2011; Tester et al 2007), suggesting that most of the inhibitory activity of CSPGs is mediated by their GAG moieties.
-Several molecular mechanisms have been proposed for the inhibitory activity of GAGs on functional recovery after lesion (Garcia-Alias et al 2009).
-Receptor protein tyrosine phosphatase sigma (RPTP σ) has been identified as a CSPG receptor, through which CSPGs can trigger growth cone collapse when the GAG chains bind to the surface of the first immunoglobulin-like domain of the receptor (Shen et al 2009).
+ChABC digests the GAG chains of CSPGs into soluble disaccharides, and leaves behind the core protein.
+In several lesion models, this treatment has been shown to promote functional recovery (Tester et al. 2007; Garcia-Alias et al. 2009; Hyatt et al. 2010; Jefferson et al. 2011; Garcia-Alias and Fawcett 2012), suggesting that most of the inhibitory activity of CSPGs is mediated by their GAG moieties.
+Several molecular mechanisms have been proposed for the inhibitory activity of GAGs on functional recovery after lesion (Garcia-Alias et al. 2009).
+Receptor protein tyrosine phosphatase sigma (RPTP σ) has been identified as a CSPG receptor, through which CSPGs can trigger growth cone collapse when the GAG chains bind to the surface of the first immunoglobulin-like domain of the receptor (Shen et al. 2009).
 In addition, other mechanisms could also participate in the inhibitory nature of the CSPGs.
-For instance, the high negative charges of the sulphate groups can induce repulsive allosteric interaction with the axonal growth cone and with charged molecules and ions (Suttkus et al 2012), impeding their growth on CSPG enriched areas (Gilbert et al 2005), or CSPGs could mask some growth-promoting substrates, such as laminin (McKeon et al 1995).
+For instance, the high negative charges of the sulfate groups can induce repulsive allosteric interaction with the axonal growth cone and with charged molecules and ions, impeding their growth on CSPG enriched areas (Gilbert et al. 2005), or CSPGs could mask some growth-promoting substrates, such as laminin (McKeon et al. 1995).
 Proteoglycans often act by attracting active molecules to their GAG chains, then forming a ternary complex with their receptor.
-During development, several axon guidance molecules such as slits rely on this mechanism for their localization and action and, in the adult CNS, semaphorin3 family molecules bind to CSPGs and may rely on this for their inhibitory actions (Vo et al 2013).
+During development, several axon guidance molecules such as slits rely on this mechanism for their localization and action and, in the adult CNS, semaphorin3 family molecules bind to CSPGs and may rely on this for their inhibitory actions (Vo et al. 2013).
 Overall, all these mechanisms should impinge on the plasticity of the neuronal connections involved in functional recovery.
-Indeed, ChABC treatment was effective also in models that specifically involve plasticity mechanisms to achieve functional recovery such as recovery from amblyopia in the adult visual cortex (Pizzorusso et al 2006).
-Furthermore, recent work indicates that ChABC can modulate plasticity mechanisms underlying learning and memory (Gogolla et al 2009; Romberg et al 2013).
-Thus, ChABC-facilitated plasticity could enhance functional recovery, either by enhanced sprouting of existing axons or by the formation of new connections at the injury site (Bradbury et al 2002).
-Sprouting of axons in the perilesional cortex has been documented during early post-cortical contusion (Carmichael et al 2005; Harris et al 2010) and post-ischemic (Carmichael et al 2005) periods.
-We examined presynaptic markers of inhibitory and excitatory terminals and we found that ChABC enhanced density of vGLUT2 positive puncta only when its delivery was combined with motor training.
-Thus, sprouting of excitatory fibres in the cortical area close to the lesion could contribute to the skilled reaching learning observed in lesion animals treated with ChABC.
-On a functional level, the increase of glutamatergic presynaptic terminals might tip the excitatory/inhibitory balance in the penumbra areas towards excitation.
+Indeed, ChABC treatment was effective also in models that specifically involve plasticity mechanisms to achieve functional recovery such as recovery from amblyopia in the adult visual cortex (Pizzorusso et al. 2006).
+Furthermore, recent work indicates that ChABC can modulate plasticity mechanisms underlying learning and memory (Gogolla et al. 2009; Romberg et al. 2013).
+Thus, ChABC-facilitated plasticity could enhance functional recovery, either by enhanced sprouting of existing axons or by the formation of new connections at the injury site (Bradbury et al. 2002).
+Sprouting of axons in the perilesional cortex has been documented during early postcortical contusion (Carmichael et al. 2005; Harris et al. 2010) and postischemic (Carmichael et al. 2005) periods.
+We examined presynaptic markers of inhibitory and excitatory terminals and we found that ChABC enhanced density of vGLUT2-positive puncta only when its delivery was combined with motor training.
+Thus, sprouting of excitatory fibers in the cortical area close to the lesion could contribute to the skilled reaching learning observed in lesion animals treated with ChABC.
+On a functional level, the increase of glutamatergic presynaptic terminals might tip the excitatory/inhibitory balance in the penumbra areas toward excitation.
 This mechanism would counteract the decrease in excitability of the neuronal circuits in peri-infarct cortex due to the high levels of tonic GABA (Carmichael 2012), a factor shown to be important to hinder remapping of motor and sensory function after stroke.